NTNU-IHB/FMI4cpp/README.md

 ./vcpkg install boost-property-tree libzip
 ```

-On linux you _might_ also need to install some additional libraries:
+On linux you _might_ need to install some additional libraries:

 ```
 ./vcpkg install bzip2 openssl